trimble-oss/website-modus.trimble.com/content/components/xr/introduction/_index.md

 ## Modus XR UI Kits

-Based on the observable conclusions from [Microsoft’s MRTK guidelines](https://learn.microsoft.com/en-gb/windows/mixed-reality/mrtk-unity/mrtk2/?view=mrtkunity-2022-05#ux-building-blocks),[Google’s dmms units](https://www.ryanhinojosa.com/2018/01/08/device-independent/), as well as [Meta's Oculus guidelines](https://developer.oculus.com/resources/bp-vision/), but also considering the ergonomic factors to comfortably interact with spatial, touch UIs at a distance between 40-60cm off the point of interest, the following ratio is the foundation when creating and visualizing experiences from figma for further implementation in game engines:
+Based on the observable conclusions from [Microsoft’s MRTK guidelines](https://learn.microsoft.com/en-gb/windows/mixed-reality/mrtk-unity/mrtk2/?view=mrtkunity-2022-05#ux-building-blocks),[Google’s DMMs units](https://www.ryanhinojosa.com/2018/01/08/device-independent/), as well as [Meta's Oculus guidelines](https://developer.oculus.com/resources/bp-vision/), but also considering the ergonomic factors to comfortably interact with spatial, touch UIs at a distance between 40-60cm off the point of interest, the following ratio is the foundation when creating and visualizing experiences from figma for further implementation in game engines:

 **1 pixel = 1mm**